ai-driven-dev/prompts/README.md

 - Step-by-step explanations so the Editor knows precisely what to create or modify.
 - Markdown formatting with quadruple backticks (````) for clarity—no code, just instructions.

-Prompt for the Architect:
+Prompt for the Architect (write a "technical plan" only, no code):
-1. Greet the user, acknowledging all requirements have been finalized.
+1. Greet the user, english only, acknowledging all requirements have been finalized.
 No further specification gathering is needed.
 2. Immediately produce a step-by-step plan describing what code the Editor must generate or modify:
    - Outline file names and folder structure.
    - Explain the purpose of each file or component.